syncfusion-content/uwp-docs/uwp/TreeGrid/Data-Validation.md

 ## Custom validation through events

 You can validate the cells and rows using [CurrentCellValidating](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) and [RowValidating](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) events.
-SfTreeGrid will not allow user to edit other cell / row if validation is failed.
+TreeGrid will not allow user to edit other cell / row if validation is failed.

 ### Cell Validation